QuarkSpin/blog/lectures.md

 ![UK]({{ site.baseurl }}/images/uk-flag.svg) The Great Spiritual Migration {: .book-title}

-How the World's Largest Religion Is Seeking a Better Way to Be Christian {: .book-subtitle}
+How the World’s Largest Religion Is Seeking a Better Way to Be Christian {: .book-subtitle}

 🖋️ Brian D. Mclaren
 {: .book-author}

 The Christian story, from Genesis until now, is fundamentally about people on the move—outgrowing old, broken religious systems and embracing new, more redemptive ways of life.

 It’s time to move again.

-Brian McLaren, a leading voice in contemporary religion, argues that— notwithstanding the dire headlines about the demise of faith and drop in church attendance—Christian faith is not dying.
+Brian McLaren, a leading voice in contemporary religion, argues that—notwithstanding the dire headlines about the demise of faith and drop in church attendance—Christian faith is not dying.
 Rather, it is embarking on a once-in-an-era spiritual shift.
 For millions, the journey has already begun.

 Drawing from his work as global activist, pastor, and public theologian, McLaren challenges readers to stop worrying, waiting, and indulging in nostalgia, and instead, to embrace the powerful new understandings that are reshaping the church.
 In *The Great Spiritual Migration*, he explores three profound shifts that define the change: